 If you’re impatient like me, Apple’s habit of creating ‘endless scrolling’ pages of content gets tiring pretty fast.
+That said, “endless” isn’t applicable here because you’ll reach the bottom of the content page surprisingly fast.
 It makes it hard to find the show you’re looking for without having to go through the entire Apple Originals range available, in the order that Apple has decided to showcase them.
 While aesthetically pleasing, practical, easy navigation trumps in this case and this is where the Apple TV site, via web browser at least, is sorely lacking.

 Navigation isn’t as much of a problem on the app, the issue is more so getting distracted and overloaded by all the other content being pushed on Apple TV (which, spoiler alert, is mostly not coming to your screen for free).

 Another big omission is the lack of any rating/review system being displayed on each TV show/ movie page.
 Netflix champions their own user rating system while other streaming services have opted to display the IMDB score, which do vary in usefulness and objectivity but at least there’s something up there.
 If you’re a consumer usually curious to see how a new TV show or movie has fared with critics and fans, this feature might massively irk you as it did me.
-And having to go and search up the reviews for your next binge-watchable film on Google yourself is not very comprehensive of Apple TV Plus and simply wasting your time.
+And having to go and search up the reviews for your next binge-watchable film on Google yourself is not very comprehensive of Apple TV+ and simply a waste of your time.

-If you’re watching Apple TV Plus on an Apple device, you’ll already get access to in-built accessibility features that you can play around with in your settings, including for audio descriptions, subtitles and closed captioning.
-On both the Apple TV Plus app and via web browser, you’ll see which TV shows and movies have descriptive audio and closed captions available.
+If you’re watching Apple TV+ on an Apple device, you’ll already get access to in-built accessibility features that you can play around with in your settings, including for audio descriptions, subtitles and closed captioning.
+On both the Apple TV+ app and via web browser, you’ll see which TV shows and movies have descriptive audio and closed captions available.
 Currently, most original titles have these features available.

 Subtitles and closed captions

-With Apple’s closed captions feature, there are several caption styles to pick from and in several languages (currently only available in English and Bahasa Indonesia for the Australian version).
+With Apple’s closed captions feature, there are several caption styles to pick from and in several languages.
 In your Apple device settings, there’s more room to create your own caption style and customise font, background and text elements.